6 – The astronomical origin of tides

 Earth – Moon barycenter left out, also see Figure 6.2.

-• Declination: In astronomy this is the angle measured North or South of the celestial equator, much like the geographic “latitude”.
+• Declination: In astronomy this is the angle measured north or south of the celestial equator, much like the geographic “latitude”.

 • Apogee: This is the point where the orbiting object (Moon) is farthest from it's parent (Earth).